A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 Presenting a brand consistently across all platforms can increase revenue by up to 23%.

-Consistency is a #1 strategy for leveling up your branding awareness.
+Consistency is the #1 strategy for leveling up your branding awareness.
 People respond negatively to a change if it’s frequent and seemingly aimless.

 A purposeful rebranding is completely okay, but you shouldn't frequently change your brand image over and over again.
-Your target audience must be able to recognize your brand in 10 or 50 years' time.
+Successful logo design specialists understand the importance of maintaining visual continuity for long-term brand recognition.

 That's why having a brand book to document your brand style and visual identity is always a good idea.

-A good example of a consistent brand is Coca-Cola, whose logo and the image hasn’t changed all that much ever since its establishment in the late XIX century.
+A good example of a consistent brand is Coca-Cola, whose logo and image haven’t changed all that much ever since its establishment in the late XIX century.

 Did you know that 94% of the world’s population recognizes the Coca-Cola logo?

-Besides the logo, other aspects of consistency are a brand voice and the image in media.
+Besides the logo, other aspects of consistency are the brand voice and the media image.
 Every channel your brand is communicating on must have its own unique "zing", but must also not deviate too much from the standards you set in your branding process.

 The safest and surest way to raise your business branding to the next level is by utilizing social media in your brand awareness strategies.
 It’s like having open access to a directory of hundreds of millions of potential customers - all for free!